viamrobotics/docs/docs/services/slam/cloudslam/_index.md

 ## uploading a locally built map

 If you want to skip using cloudslam and build the map on your local machine, the [cloudslam-wrapper](https://github.com/viam-modules/cloudslam-wrapper) module also allows you to upload that locally built map to your **Location**.
-This lets you share that map accross robots on within your fleet easily.
+This lets you share that map across robots on within your fleet easily.

 This feature can also be used with SLAM algorithms that cloudslam does not currently support.
 As long as the algorithm implements the SLAM API, you can upload your maps.